0xd0a/crypto-trader-ts/README.md

 # A simplistic nodejs crypto bot 👋

-This is a very simple :smiley: yet modular platform to run and test crypto (not only crypto) bots.
+This is a very simple :smiley: yet modular platform to run and test crypto (though not only crypto) bots.

 The platform provides various tools and interfaces for trading Strategies like receiving price streams, executing and logging trades, etc.